Fulgione-group/ParaMask_Analysis/Simulations/README.md

 Steps for simulations with random mating and inbreeding are summarized in the the Pipeline_sim.sh and Pipeline_sim_withSelfing.sh scripts respectively.

 ### SeDus_simSC_var.sh and SeDus_simSV_var.sh
 These scripts dynamically run SeDuS with a sequence length as input.
+SeDus then performs forward simulations.

 ```bash
 #!/bin/bash